snac-cooperative/snac_eac_cpf_utils/readme.md

     cp worldcat_code.xml worldcat_code.xml.back

-If your MARC data is in marc_sample.xml, run the following command which will extract all the agency codes into agency_code.log:
+If your MARC21/slim XML data is in marc_sample.xml, run the following command which will extract all the agency codes into agency_code.log:

     saxon.sh marc_sample.xml extract_040a.xsl > agency_code.log 2>&1